 Each year the Inquiry registers with the Information Commissioner - who supervises compliance with Data Protection legislation in the UK.
-A copy of our current registration certificate is available here: https://www.childabuseinquiry.scot/key-documents/ico-registration/
+A copy of our current registration certificate is available here.

 Data retention

 If you contact us by telephone, email or letter during the Inquiry, or if we contact you, we will retain any personal data which, in doing so, you provide to us.
 We will do so solely to enable us to carry out our work.
 We will generally retain the data for the duration of the Inquiry.